Baltic Finnic paganism: Christianisation

 The first signs of the christianisation of the Baltic Finnic peoples are from the 6th century with the arrival of portable crucifix artifacts, however Christianity began to spread more rapidly by trade in the Viking Age.
-The main evidence of arrival of Christianity to Finland was a shift of burial practices, with a large uptick in burials, instead of cremation, and due to the directions of the graves.
+The main evidence for the arrival of Christianity to Finland was a shift of burial practices, with a large uptick in burials, instead of cremation, and due to the directions of the graves.
 In the 11th century large-scale missionary activity began to spread to Finland and Karelia, as they were surrounded by Catholic and Eastern Orthodox countries.
 Christianity was gradually being spread via trade before the First Swedish Crusade, which occurred in the 12th century, specifically c.
-1150-1157, which resulted in Sweden conquering territory from Finnish tribes.
+1150–1157, which resulted in Sweden conquering territory from Finnish tribes.
 The Treaty of Nöteborg practically became the dividing line for Catholicism and Eastern Orthodoxy in Fennoscandia, with Eastern Karelia eventually becoming Eastern Orthodox.
-Despite the Northern Finnic tribes having been conquered by Sweden and Novgorod, the populace largely stuck to the Baltic Finnic pagan faith, however people began to convert more quickly with the establishment of the Bishopric of Turku by Sweden.
-Religious syncretism was largely commonplace for Baltic Finns, with the stories combining Jesus and Väinämöinen, as well as the stories about Ukko and the God of Christianity having lived side-by-side and mixed even well into the 19th century, especially in Karelia.
+Despite the Northern Finnic tribes having been conquered by Sweden and Novgorod, the populace largely stuck to the Baltic Finnic pagan faith even as Christianity became more institutionalized, for example via the Bishopric of Turku by Sweden, as Religious syncretism was largely commonplace for Baltic Finns, with the stories combining Jesus and Väinämöinen, as well as the stories about Ukko and the God of Christianity having lived side-by-side and mixed even well into the 19th century, especially in places like Kainuu or Karelia.

-The Protestant Reformation resulted in an lower barrier-of-entry for Church activity, and thus resulted in a higher rate of christianisation, with the establishment of the use of the vulgar tongue in what churches, largely due to Lutheranism and Mikael Agricola's translation of the New Testament ("Se Wsi Testamenti") into the Finnish language.
+The Protestant Reformation resulted in an lower barrier-of-entry for Church activity, largely thanks to an increase in the use of the vulgar tongue in churches, due to Lutheranism and Mikael Agricola's translation of the New Testament ("Se Wsi Testamenti") into the Finnish language.